microsoft/onnxruntime/docs/ContribOperators.md

   Multihead attention that supports input sequence length of 1.
   Similar to DecoderMaskedSelfAttention but this op excludes QKV MatMul and Bias.
+  This op supports both Self and Cross Attention.

 #### Version